chuigda/CoreBlogPHP-NG/content/research/io-monad-kiddies-wcsndm.md

     in WorldChanger innerFn
 ```

 And since now, we no more expose the `World` type and instance directly.
-Only caller of `main` may have access to the initial `World` instance and may construct the initial `WorldChanger`:
+Only caller of `main` may have access to the initial `World` instance:

 ```haskell
 -- Library code